wnederhof/basecode/README.md

 Basecode is a full-stack platform for creating web apps using Kotlin, Spring Boot, GraphQL, React (NextJS) and Postgres.
-The platform consists of several generators to generate the basic structure of web applications, based on industry standard technologies.
+The platform consists of several generators to generate the basic structure of web applications, based on often used technologies within IT.
 The goal of Basecode is to provide its users with a productive tool to create lean, decoupled code with a solid foundation.

 Basecode is fully open source ([MIT](LICENSE.md)).